 Imaging

-In some cases your vet may decide to take an X-ray to help evaluate the bony portion of the middle ear.
-In other cases, he or she may refer you to a veterinary neurologist for specialty testing such as a CT or MRI.
+Diagnostic imaging of ear disease in the dog can be quite helpful in some cases.
+Your vet may decide to take an X-ray to help evaluate the bony portion of the middle ear.
+Or he or she may refer you to a veterinary specialist near you, usually a veterinary neurologist, for advanced imaging such as a CT or MRI.
 These types of imaging are useful for detecting brain tumors, brain inflammation, or changes to the middle and inner ear.
-For more detailed information, please read Research Gate’s article on diagnostic imaging of ear disease.

 Blood work

-Your vet may recommend blood work to screen for hypothyroidism in dogs, tick-borne diseases in dogs, or other conditions that can also cause vestibular symptoms.
+Your vet may recommend blood tests for dogs to screen for hypothyroidism in dogs, tick-borne diseases in dogs, or other conditions that can also cause vestibular symptoms.
 Especially in older dogs, these tests can often uncover issues not detectable on physical exam.
+And they can help give a picture of the dog’s overall health.

 How is old dog syndrome treated?

-Regardless of the underlying cause, one of the main goals is to offer supportive care while the dog is acutely symptomatic.
-Your vet may prescribe anti-nausea medications to help with the motion sickness.
+Regardless of the underlying cause, one of the main goals of treatment is to offer supportive care while the dog is acutely symptomatic.
+Your vet may prescribe anti-nausea medications like Cerenia for dogs or meclizine for dogs to help with the motion sickness.
 Sometimes dogs are too severely affected to eat or drink on their own.
 In those cases, your vet may give IV fluids for a bit to combat dehydration.

 The good news is that the majority of these cases respond well to outpatient care at home.
+Time, TLC, and figuring out how to feed a dog with vestibular disease can go a long way.
 Only very severe cases require hospitalization.

 In addition to supportive care, it is important to address the underlying reason for the vestibular signs.
 For example, this may involve thyroid hormone supplementation for hypothyroidism, specific treatments for tick-borne diseases, or control of seizures in dogs related to brain tumors or brain inflammation.